 USDA & QAI Organic Certification

-- USDA and QAI certified organic products are grown and processed according to federal guidelines addressing, among many factors, soil quality, animal raising practices, pest and weed control, and use of additives.
-Organic producers rely on natural substances and physical, mechanical, or biologically based farming methods to the fullest extent possible.
+- USDA and QAI certified organic products are grown and processed according to federal guidelines addressing: soil quality, animal raising practices, pest and weed control, and use of additives.
+Organic producers rely on natural substances and physical, mechanical, or biologically based farming techniques to the fullest extent possible.

 - Animals that produce meat, poultry, eggs and dairy products are not given antibiotics or growth hormones on an organic farm.